codecypher/LearnAI/Level-1/nlp/nlp.md

 - NLTK

 The Natural Language Tool Kit (NLTK) is the most widely-used NLP library for Python.

 Developed at UPenn for academic purposes, NLTK has a plethora of features and corpora.

 NLTK is great for playing with data and running pre-processing.

 - SpaCy

 SpaCy is a modern and opinionated package.

 While NLTK has multiple implementations of each feature, SpaCy keeps only the best performing ones.

 Spacy supports a wide range of features.

 - GenSim

 Unlike NLTK and SpaCy, GenSim specifically tackles the problem of information retrieval (IR).

-Developed with an emphasis on memory management, GenSim contains many models for document similarity, including Latent Semantic Indexing, Word2Vec, and FastText.
+Developed with an emphasis on memory management, GenSim contains many models for document similarity including Latent Semantic Indexing, Word2Vec, and FastText.

 ### Applications

 Now that we have discussed pre-processing methods and Python libraries, we can put it all together with a few examples.

 For each example, we discuss a couple of NLP algorithms, pick one based on our rapid development goals, and create a simple implementation using one of the libraries [6]: